top of page

 Hereditary Components of ADHD/ADD

-Numerous studies have indicated that ADHD/ADD tends to run in families, suggesting a hereditary component.
-Twin studies, in particular, have shown that the heritability of ADHD/ADD is estimated to be around 70-80%.
-This high heritability indicates that genetic factors play a substantial role in the development of ADHD/ADD, although environmental influences are also critical.
+Numerous studies have indicated that ADHD/ADD tends to run in families, suggesting a hereditary component, we could also question whether there is a learned behaviour regarding neurodiversity.
 The interaction between genetic predispositions and environmental factors, such as prenatal exposure to toxins, early childhood trauma, and socio-economic status, can further influence the expression of ADHD/ADD symptoms.

 Dopamine Pathways and ADHD Symptoms